 Having worked for borrowers and lenders, sellers and purchasers, landlords and tenants, Dean takes a holistic and insightful view of the deal.
 His understanding of the motivations, pressure points, and objectives of all constituencies involved in a transaction, as well as his focus and persistence, have helped his clients seize and capitalize on opportunities in countless deals.

-Dean Loventhal’s practice involves all types of commercial real estate transactions, including acquisitions and dispositions, joint venture developments, sale leasebacks, loan sales and purchases, and various forms of financings on behalf of borrowers and lenders across all types of real estate.
-Dean also represents owners and investors in the development, operation and financing of long-term U.S. government leased properties, as well as in the purchase, sale and financing of net leased properties.
-Additionally, Dean has significant experience implementing tax-advantaged ownership structures, including the usage of Delaware statutory trusts.
+Dean’s practice involves all types of commercial real estate transactions, including acquisitions and dispositions, joint ventures, development projects, sale-leasebacks, loan sales and purchases, and various forms of financings on behalf of borrowers and lenders across all types of real estate.
+He has significant experience representing owners, developers, and investors in credit tenant lease transactions (CTL), including purchasing, selling, leasing, developing, and financing various net leased properties.

 Represented an office REIT in connection with its $55,000,000 sale of a single tenant office building located in New Jersey to a multinational electronics company to be used as their US-based headquarters.